CEO, Cystic Fibrosis Ireland

 Multi-disciplinary efforts needed

 In short, we are in a period of significant hope for people with CF in Ireland.
 CF is rapidly moving from a life-limiting to a manageable condition, but not without further challenges to come.
-Cystic Fibrosis Ireland has been proud to have played ‘a not insignificant role’ in improvements to CF care over the years.
+Cystic Fibrosis Ireland has been proud to have played ‘a not insignificant role’ in improvements to CF care.
 Most recently, with the emergence of the National Clinical Programme for CF which came about through our initial advocacy to the Department of Health and the HSE and which is beginning to make an impact.